Broken Conformal Window: RGE Analysis around the Electric Banks--Zaks Fixed Point

-In this section, we show that the AMSB effects are {\it relevant}\/ and modify the IR dynamics at the higher edge of the conformal window, using the electric BZ fixed point for $N_f = 3N_c/(1+\epsilon)$, $0 < \epsilon \ll 1$.
-Note that the squark mass-squared is positive.
-The gauginos and squarks simply decouple and the theory reduces to the non-SUSY QCD at low energies, leaving no good handle on dynamics.
-Therefore, we will eventually need to make use of the magnetic description.
+In this section, we show that the AMSB effects are relevant and modify the IR dynamics at the higher edge of the conformal window, using the electric BZ fixed point for $N_f = 3N_c/(1+\epsilon)$, $0 < \epsilon \ll 1$.
+We shall show that the squark mass-squared is positive, which would mean that the gauginos and squarks simply decouple and the theory reduces to the non-SUSY QCD at low energies, leaving no good handle on dynamics. \\ \ Following~\cite{Martin:1993zk}, running effects in the electric theory are described by the NSVZ $\beta$-function